Cryptec/GameArch/README.md

 ### Basic Commands
 1. `yarn install` install the dependencys.
-2. `yarn start` in the Frontend directory starts the react app on port 3000.
+2. `yarn start` in the Frontend directory starts the react app on port 3000 (Linux).
+3. `yarn start-win` in the Frontend directory starts the react app on port 3000 (Windows).
-3. `yarn start` in the Backend directory starts the express server on port 5000.
+4. `yarn start` in the Backend directory starts the express server on port 5000.
-4. `yarn build` in the Frontend directory trigger a production build for the Frontend.
+5. `yarn build` in the Frontend directory trigger a production build for the Frontend.

 ## Installation